 Morgan Stanley offers an array of education savings plans for elementary and secondary school, state or private college and technical or graduate school expenses, which can help you meet your savings goals.

-A 529 Education Savings Plan is a savings plan that allows you to set aside funds for future education expenses.
-529 plans offer significant tax benefits and an exceptional degree of control and flexibility.
+A 529 Education Savings Plan is a savings plan that allows you to set aside funds for future education expenses, such as college.
+529 Plans offer significant tax benefits and an exceptional degree of control and flexibility.
 Your money grows tax-deferred, and withdrawals used to pay for qualified education expenses are free from federal tax.
 Some states may even offer state tax deductions or credits among other benefits for investing in your home state’s plan.
-What’s more, 529 plans can be used for virtually any public or private institution of higher education in the United States and even many abroad.
+What’s more, 529 Plans can be used for virtually any public or private institution of higher education in the United States and even many abroad.

 A Coverdell Education Savings Account (CESA) can be used to save for elementary and secondary school expenses (kindergarten through grade 12) in addition to college costs.
 A CESA works similarly to a Roth IRA and allows you to make an annual non-deductible contribution to a self-directed investment account.
 The child’s account will grow free of federal income taxes and withdrawals for qualified education expenses will also be tax-free.
 Unlike a 529 Plan, the CESA has eligibility requirements based on Annual Gross Income (AGI) for annual contributions.